What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Models under Study

 The number of e-folds between a field value $\varphi_\star$ (at CMB horizon exit) and the end of inflation $\varphi_{\rm end}$ is given by

 In the asymptotic plateau regime, one finds approximately

 from which $\varphi_\star$ can be determined for any given $N_\star$.

-D-brane inflation with nonminimal coupling exhibits a rich interpolation between large-field and plateau-like inflation depending on the values of $\xi$ and $\mu_{\rm D}$.
-For $\xi \gg 1$, the flattening of the Einstein-frame potential suppresses $\epsilon_V$, driving $r \to 0$, while maintaining $n_s \lesssim 1$, in agreement with Planck and ACT observations \cite{Efstathiou:2019mdh,Planck:2018vyg,DESI:2024mwx,DESI:2024uvr}.
+D-brane inflation with non-minimal coupling exhibits a rich interpolation between large-field and plateau-like inflation depending on the values of $\xi$ and $\mu_{\rm D}$.
+For $\xi \gg 1$, the flattening of the Einstein frame potential suppresses $\epsilon_V$, driving $r \to 0$, while maintaining $n_s \lesssim 1$, in agreement with Planck and ACT observations \cite{Efstathiou:2019mdh,Planck:2018vyg,DESI:2024mwx,DESI:2024uvr}.
 The model accommodates both sub-Planckian field excursions and controlled UV completions within string theory, offering robustness against trans-Planckian issues.